All That: iTunes

 On August 15, 2011, the iTunes Store released All That: Volume 1 with the first seven episodes from season two.
 On November 29, 2011, the iTunes Store released All That: Volume 2 with seven more episodes from season two.
 All That: Volume 3 was released in 2012 with seven episodes from season two.
-Just like The '90s Are All That airings, the musical guest performances are omitted and the end credits are re-done as generic white text on black.
+Just like The '90s Are All That (later re-titled NickRewind) programming block airings on TeenNick, the musical guest performances are omitted and the end credits are re-done as generic white text on black.
 All That Volume 4, with episodes from the start of season 3, was released on iTunes August 13, 2012; however, episodes 40 and 43 are excluded for unknown reasons with episodes 45 and 46 included instead.

 On June 24, 2013, the iTunes Store released All That: Retro Essentials with four episodes from season two.
 The episodes are 217, 220, 228, 237.
 Episodes 217, 220 and 228 were re-released with the musical guest performances.
 Episode 237 has the musical guest edited out.

 Reruns/syndication

 All That ran on Nickelodeon from 1994 until 2005.
 All That aired on Nick at Nite on Mondays to Thursdays at 8:00 pm from June 25, 2012, until July 12, 2012, alongside Kenan & Kel at 8:30 p.m.
 EST. The Nick at Nite airings, had the musical performances edited out.
 All That ran in reruns on The N (during its daytime block of TEENick shows) from March 12, 2008, to September 15, 2008.

-On July 25, 2011, TeenNick debuted a block named after the show, "The '90s Are All That."
-All That aired as part of the block from its launch until December 27, 2012, then again from March 4, 2013, to June 1, 2014.
+On July 25, 2011, TeenNick debuted a block named after the show, The '90s Are All That.
+All That aired as part of the block from its launch until December 27, 2012.
 The '90s Are All That airings, however, also have the musical guest performances edited out, along with their introduction sketches (presumably for time and the high cost of obtaining music distribution rights).
 It initially only aired episodes from seasons 2 and 3, later adding seasons 4 and 5 into the rotation.
 However, the reruns on The N in 2008 aired seasons 3 and 5 uncut and retained the musical guest performances (with the exception of the K-Ci & JoJo episode).
 The final rotation of these reruns included seasons 6 and 7.

 Streaming

-Seasons two through five and season eleven are available to stream on Paramount+.
+Seasons four and five are available to stream on Paramount+.
 On May 24, 2022, Netflix announced that select seasons of All That, Kenan & Kel, and Ned's Declassified School Survival Guide would be available to stream starting June 21.